 Let us push forward in love through Him, therefore being dependent upon Him for sight so we do not become drifters with empty sockets.

 Ephesians 6 identifies the armor of God available to those saved through Christ, and these pieces are depicted throughout the painting.
-The shield of faith appears in light white, yellows and gold in the upper left side.
+The shield of faith appears in light white, yellows, and gold on the upper left side.
 The helmet of salvation appears next to the high priest symbol.
 The breastplate of righteousness sets within the figure’s body, while to its right the belt of truth emerges.
 Curving down from the belt, the shod foot of preparedness of the gospel of peace is anchored.
 In the remaining bottom right, spiritual warfare rages against the saints as they hold the sword, the Word of God, and lift prayers upward.
 Without this armor of God, we become like the eyeless face; therefore, in His armor, we stand strong against the wiles of the devil.
 How do you put on and wear this armor daily?
 Do you get up each morning and put on the full armor or just part of it?
 If you wore only part of the armor, how did your day progress?
 Have you noticed how your days progress in full armor versus partial or no armor against the wiles of the evil one?

 Let us love everyone, proclaim the news of Jesus Christ, and bear the marks the world inflicts upon Christ’s warriors.
 Paul said in Galatians 6:17 “From now on let no one trouble me, for I bear in my body the marks of the Lord Jesus.”
 Therefore, put on the armor of God and become a warrior with Christ, King of Kings, who leads the way.
 The war is won and the victory is Jesus.